 2 lemons, juiced

-2 large garlic cloves, minced or finely chopped
+2 large garlic cloves, minced or 1 teaspoon garlic powder

-Other options – 1/2 avocado, sauerkraut, hummus, greens
+Other options: 1/2 avocado, sauerkraut, hummus, greens or sauerkraut

 Toss pumpkin wedges in olive oil and spices.
-Line 2 baking trays with baking paper and place wedges on trays.
+Line two baking trays with baking paper and place wedges on trays.
 Place in the oven for 80 minutes.
-(I know, it seems like ages – but the oven does all the work! 😉
+(I know, it seems like ages but the oven does all the work!)

-Meanwhile, place 1.5 cups of boiling water in a saucepan stir in vegetable stock and turmeric powder until dissolved.
-Add rice, place over medium heat and simmer until all of the water is absorbed.
+Meanwhile add 1 1/2 cups of boiling water to a saucepan then stir in vegetable stock and turmeric powder until dissolved.
+Add rice, bring to the boil and reduce to a simmer until all of the water is absorbed.
 Stir and place lid on.
 Set aside.

-In a non-stick frypan, toast the chopped almonds and sunflower seeds lightly, turn heat off, allow to cool, add cooked rice, currants and chopped herbs and stir well.
+In a non-stick frypan, toast the chopped almonds and sunflower seeds lightly, turn off the heat and allow to cool.

-Whisk or blend together the garlicy sauce ingredients to drizzle on top and you are ready!
+Whisk or blend together the garlicy sauce ingredients to drizzle on top and you are good to go!